VCG/upset/README.md

 ## About

-UpSet is an interactive visual exploration tool for sets and their intersections.
-Please see the project website at [http://vcg.github.io/upset](http://vcg.github.io/upset) for details about the method.
+UpSet is an interactive, web based visualization technique designed to analyze set-based data.
+UpSet visualizes both, set intersections and their properties, and the items (elements) in the dataset.
+Please see the project website at [http://vcg.github.io/upset/about](http://vcg.github.io/upset/about) for details about the technique, publications and videos.

+## Demo

+We are hosting a demo instance of UpSet at [http://vcg.github.io/upset](http://vcg.github.io/upset).

 ## Local Deployment